 Each room comes with plenty of amenities, including free wireless internet access, a 32-inch flat-screen television with cable programming, and a work desk.
 If you want to save even more cash by preparing your own meals, the rooms also have a full-size refrigerator and freezer, a microwave, and a stove top.
 Other perks include a free continental breakfast each morning, a 24-hour front desk for easy check-in and check-out, and discounted rates at a nearby fitness center.

-Where are the real discounts in Capitol Heights
+What are the best hotel discounts in Capitol Heights, MD?

 Want to save money on your next visit to Capitol Heights?
 Check out the Wyndham Garden Hotel.
 Located just minutes from the College Park Aviation Museum, the U.S. National Arboretum, and Langdon Park, this conveniently located hotel also boasts substantial discounts.
 AAA members, AARP members, military personnel, government employees, and extended stay guests can all receive cut rates on standard king rooms or guest rooms with two queen beds.